This is not just a place to stay but a lifestyle. Quintessentially Italian.

 The interior design of the rooms reflects the uniqueness of this place, which is genuinely land yet also irresistibly sea, since the extraordinary force and vitality of the Tyrrhenian sea reach thus far.

-There are two restaurants inside the estate: La Trattoria Enrico Bartolini e La Villa.
+There are two restaurants inside the estate: La Trattoria Enrico Bartolini and La Villa.

 Located in what used to be the ancient granary of Grand Duke Leopold II of Lorraine, La Trattoria Enrico Bartolini (One Michelin Star) is a contemporary restaurant, a simple meeting place, where experiencing the atmosphere and flavours of an exclusive “trattoria toscana” restaurant.